discentem/vagrant-LAMP/README.md

 1. Clone or download this repository.
 2. Advised: You should change the default MySQL password in `/Users/Brandon/Documents/vagrant-lamp/cookbooks/bk_mysql/attributes/default.rb` before running this virtual machine.
 3. Next, inside of the project root, run `vagrant up`.
 This will create a virtual machine as defined by the code in `./Vagrantfile`.
+4. Profit!
+You should now have a Ubuntu virtual machine running a LAMP stack.
+You can ssh to it with `vagrant ssh`.
+Your website should be accessible at `localhost:8080`.

 ## Development